vzhou842/victorzhou.com/content/posts/2019-02-14-why-webpack.md

   - "Javascript"
   - "Web Dev"
   - "Best Practices"
-description: "An explanation based on firsthand experience of why you should definitely use a Javascript module bundler."
+description: "I learned this the hard way, but hopefully you don't have to."
 ---

 Back in early 2016, I started building an HTML5 web game called [GeoArena Online](https://geoarena.online).
-At the time, I was a moderately experienced programmer but was **_very_** new to web development.
-Having never heard of module bundlers before, I instead gradually evolved a series of my own approaches for serving Javascript on the web.
-This post explores the problems with those approaches and explains **why you should be using** [**Webpack**](https://webpack.js.org/) **instead**.
+At the time, I was **_very_** new to web development.
+Having never heard of module bundlers before, I instead homebrewed my own approaches for serving Javascript on the web.
+This post explores the problems with those methods and explains **why you should be using** [**Webpack**](https://webpack.js.org/) **instead**.

 > Note: I’m trying to encourage using module bundlers, **but not necessarily specifically Webpack** — there are other good bundlers out there like [Browserify](http://browserify.org/), [Rollup](https://rollupjs.org/guide/en), and [Parcel](https://parceljs.org/).